 - Glastuinbouw Nederland (the organization of growers)

 The current participants are the best ambassadors.
 The reason being that they are the neighbours, family and friends of other growers.
 Next is the group of suppliers and contractors, because they talk to the growers at the right moment: When there are plans to renovate or build a basin.
-The contacts with this group are expanding, and some even mention Rainlevelr on their websites (in Dutch)
+The contacts within this group are expanding, and some even mention Rainlevelr on their websites and in their offers (in Dutch).

 General conditions to participate